adrelanos/aeternity-wiki/Getting-Started.md

 * Nodes

 # Grid of application/platform availability
-eg.)Windows, MacOS, Linux, Other Unix (Rasp PI, Droid)
+e.g., Windows, MacOS, Linux, Other Unix (Rasp PI, Droid)
 # Links to each software with installation guides, common CLI interaction etc for newbies.